-As of Thursday 19 March, most foreign travellers can no longer enter New Zealand.
+Most foreign travellers can no longer enter New Zealand.
 New Zealand citizens, permanent residents, residents with valid travel conditions can still come to New Zealand.
 Immediate family of New Zealand citizens and residents (partner or spouse, legal guardian and dependent children under the age of 24) must seek approval from Immigration New Zealand using the limited exceptions process.
 Immediate family members cannot travel by themselves.
 They must travel with the New Zealand citizen or resident family member on the same flight to New Zealand.
-New Zealand Australian citizens and permanent residents who normally live in New Zealand must also seek approval from Immigration New Zealand using the limited exceptions process.
+Australian citizens and permanent residents who normally live in New Zealand must also seek approval from Immigration New Zealand using the limited exceptions process.

 For further information regarding these border changes, visas and exemptions please read the information on the Immigration New Zealand website or contact Immigration New Zealand on +64 9 952 1679 (outside New Zealand) 0508 225 288 (within New Zealand).

 If you are unable to return to New Zealand, we encourage you to take the following steps to stay safely where you are:

 - Follow the advice of local authorities.
 Be ready to comply with local isolation or quarantine requirements and to rely on the local health system.
 Find out how to access healthcare in case it becomes necessary to do so;

 - Take care to minimise your risk of exposure to COVID-19 by following the advice of the World Health Organisation and New Zealand Ministry of Health;